 These lights have eight 3-watt LEDS arranged in a circle.
 They produce 1,600 lumens per light.
 You can get them with a 60-degree flood beam or a 30-degree spot beam.

-These lights work great for lighting the way ahead, or for doing work around your vehicle.
+These LED lights work great for lighting the way ahead, or for doing work around your vehicle.
 Here are a set of them mounted in a truck’s headache rack, pointed backward, to light up the area behind the truck for working after dark.

 42-watt LED Lights